muhammad-akbrrr/gold-rush-smartcontract/README.md

 # Gold Rush Smart Contract

-Gold Rush is a token-based betting smart contract that allows users to bet on the price movement of gold or specific stocks within a specific time period (called a round).
+Gold Rush is a token-based betting smart contract supporting two game modes:
+- Single-Asset: bet on the price movement of a single asset (e.g., gold or a stock) within a round window.
+- Group Battle: bet on which asset group achieves the highest average gain across its constituent assets within a round.

 Users place bets using Gold Rush Tokens (GRT), and winners receive rewards based on the outcome of the round.

 ## Overview
-- Each round has a start time (start_time) and a end time (end_time), during which users can place or withdraw bets before the cutoff.
+- Each round has a start time (start_time) and an end time (end_time).
+Users can place or withdraw bets before the cutoff.
+- The program supports Single-Asset and Group Battle rounds:
+  - Single-Asset: winners depend on the sign of price change between start and end.
+  - Group Battle: winners depend on the groups with the highest average growth (avg_growth_rate_bps) computed from multiple assets.
-- After the round ends, the Keeper triggers a settlement process to determine the winner based on the price from the Oracle.
+- After the round ends, the Keeper triggers settlement to determine winners and finalize rewards.
-- Rewards are not automatically distributed but are stored as a claimable amount that winners can claim manually.
+- Rewards are not automatically distributed; they are claimable by winners after settlement.

 ## Features

 ### Betting System

-- Users can place bets on the price movement of gold or specific stocks (e.g., up/down).
+- Users can place bets on:
+  - Single-Asset rounds (Up/Down/PercentageChange against a single price), or
+  - Group Battle rounds (Up/Down/PercentageChange against a group’s average gain).
 - Bets are placed using GRT tokens.
 - Bets can be withdrawn as long as they have not exceeded the cutoff.

 ### Round Lifecycle

 - Admins create new rounds with a start_time and end_time.
-- After the start_time, the round automatically becomes Active and accepts bets.
+- After the start_time, the round becomes Active and accepts bets.
-- After the end_time, bets are locked and the round enters the Settlement process and the outcome is determined.
+- After the end_time, bets are locked and the round enters Settlement to determine outcomes.

 ### Keeper Automation

 - The Keeper is responsible for triggering:
     - Round activation when the start_time is reached.
-    - Round settlement when the end_time is reacged.
+    - Round settlement when the end_time is reached.
-- The Keeper retrieves prices from the Oracle, calculates winners, and marks claimable prizes.
+- For Group Battle, the Keeper captures start/end prices for multiple assets, finalizes per-group averages, selects winner groups, then settles bets.
-- If the price is not retrieved, the round is assigned a PendingSettlement status so it can be retried.
+- If oracle data is unavailable, the round is marked PendingSettlement and retried later.

 ### Price Oracle

-- Retrieves real-time prices from an external source (Chainlink or other whitelisted sources).
+- Retrieves prices via whitelisted on-chain oracles (e.g., Pyth).
+For Group Battle, multiple price accounts are read per instruction via remaining accounts.
-- Price data is only used during settlement process.
+- Price data is used to capture start/end prices and to compute winners during settlement.

 ### Rewards & Claims

-- Rewards are calculated from the total pool of losing bets and distributed proportionally to winners.
+- Rewards are calculated from the total pool minus fees and distributed proportionally to winners by weight.
+- Winners are determined by:
+  - Single-Asset: price change sign between start and end.
+  - Group Battle: groups with max avg_growth_rate_bps; bets win if they chose a winning group and the direction matches the group’s growth sign (or percentage sign for PercentageChange bets).
-- Rewards are not sent automatically but are stored in the bet as claimable_amount.
+- Rewards are not sent automatically; they are stored as claimable amounts that winners can claim after settlement.
-- Users can claim rewards after settlement, if claimable_amount > 0.

 ### Admin Operations

 - Create a new round (with a future schedule).
+- Insert GroupAsset(s) and Asset(s) for Group Battle rounds.
-- Manage system configurations (fees, oracle, etc.).
+- Manage system configurations (fees, keeper authorities, token mint, treasury, factors).
-- Pause/unpause the program in an emergency.
+- Pause/unpause and emergency pause/unpause the program.
-- Cancel a round (before settlement) to return all bets.
+- Cancel a round (before settlement) to refund all bets.

 ### Emergency & Safety